lmtrarbach/vegan-robs-dao-dapp-scam-research/README.md

-[!WARNING] Attention please I suspect that this code is used to extract blockchain and crypto developers wallet keys, please don't run it on your machines, be carefull
+[!WARNING] Attention please I suspect that this code is used to extract blockchain and crypto developers wallet keys, please don't run it on your machines, be careful

 [!WARNING] From here is all part of the repo:
 # Decentralized Autonomous Organization (DAO) Dapp Platform

+**Found the security issue:**

+Is a obfucated  piece of code on the routers

 **Project Overview:**